AP Precalculus: Exam

 The exam is composed of 2 sections, each with 2 different types of questions.

-Section I consists of 40 multiple choice questions.
-28 do not allow the use of a calculator, while the last 12 do allow a calculator.
+Section I consists of 42 multiple choice (MCQ) questions.
+29 do not allow the use of a calculator, while the last 13 do allow a calculator.
 The non-calculator section is worth 43.75% of the exam score, while the calculator section is worth 18.75%.

-Section II of the Exam includes 4 free response questions, with 2 not allowing a calculator and 2 allowing use of a calculator.
+Section II of the Exam includes 4 free response (FRQ) questions, with 2 not allowing a calculator and 2 allowing use of a calculator.
 Section II is worth 37.5% of the exam score, with the non-calculator and calculator sections weighed equally.

 AP Precalculus exams will be scored on the standard 1–5 AP scale, with 5 signifying that the student is "extremely well qualified" for equivalent college credit and 1 signifying "no recommendation."

-The 2025 AP Precalculus exam was set to take place on Tuesday, May 13, 2025 at 8AM local time.
+AP Precalculus students will be tested on Unit 1, Unit 2, and Unit 3, excluding Unit 4.

+As of 2026, the exam format of AP Precalculus has formatting changes in timing and number of questions and will take effective on the May 2027 exam and beyond.
+The MCQ section increases from 40 to 42 questions, while the FRQ section remains unchanged.